Our POLAR webpage offers a range of information, documents and resources aimed at self-learning for general practice staff. Please browse and enjoy.

 - Care Plan - find patients with a MH care plan, no review.pdf

-- Diabetes - diagnosis coding errors.pdf
+- Diabetes - find patients for diagnosis quality improvement.pdf

 Clinical Indicators Report